bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 He was so enthusiastic I think he applied the very first day that we opened applications for the residency in 2018.
 So he came to the residency in 2018 and then went on to join Chaincode and he's been a friend and a co-worker for the last two years.

-Carly: 00:01:22
+Caralie: 00:01:22

 I love that.
 What did you guys talk about?

 Adam Jonas: 00:01:24

-We talked a little bit about how he decides the projects that he works on, and his most recent project which is `assumeutxo`.
+We talked a little bit about how he decides the projects that he works on, and his most recent project which is `AssumeUTXO`.
 Then we talked a little bit about how he advocates and affects changes in Bitcoin Core.

-John: 00:01:36
+John Newberry: 00:01:36

 We really love talking to James and we hope you enjoy the episode.
 We'll be back at the end.